twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt07-08-in-accordance-with-the-dhamma%zh.rst

 [And then Sayadaw talked about living beings were oppressed and killed by the three feelings.
 Giving a simile of a fish, a fish is seeing a bait (upekkhā) and wants to eat it (sukha).
 It gulps the bait and pulls up by the fisherman and beats to death (dukkha)].

 **Note:** From the beginning of this talk, Sayadaw mentioned these words “Some have already fulfilled this point also.
 They are not so few.
 You all are my veneyya (enlighten by his instructions).
 These are referring to no. 5 point which is Nibbāna.
 This is inspiring and encouraging for us who study his talks.
 I have no doubt about the success of his teaching.
 The yogis he referred were the ones who often listened to his talks every day two or three times for many years at three places (Amarapura, Mandalay and Mogok).
-Some staged at these centers and practiced under his guidance for a long retreat.
+Some stayed at these centers and practiced under his guidance for a long retreat.

 The three talks here: The Hidden Treasure, Priceless Treasure of Mankind and In Accordance with the Dhamma, all were delivered on 16th November 1961.
 In the Dhamma list of that year (i.e., November and December 1961) he gave two or three talks a day.
 The reason behind is some lay people led by U Tan Daing from Rangoon came to Amarapura and had a long retreat with Sayadawgyi.
 Mogok Sayadaw was a remarkable Dhamma workaholic and non-stop working for the Buddha Dhamma.
-There were some who had the misconception that Arahant I deal was selfish.
+There were some who had the misconception that Arahant Ideal was selfish.
 This is totally wrong and non-sense.

 ------

-revised on 2021-03-15; cited from https://oba.org.tw/viewtopic.php?f=22&t=4091&p=35772#p35772 (posted on 2019-01-14)
+revised on 2021-03-26; cited from https://oba.org.tw/viewtopic.php?f=22&t=4091&p=35772#p35772 (posted on 2019-01-14)

 ------